Local elastic properties of polystyrene nanocomposites increase significantly due to non-affine deformations

-Figure~\ref{fig:map_PS+NP} shows the elastic modulus $M(\mathbf{r})$ obtained for polystyrene with an embedded nanoparticle with a diameter of 3.6~nm.
-Far from the nanoparticle, one observes fluctuations of the elastic modulus $M(\mathbf{r})$ similarly as for bulk polystyrene, see Fig.~\ref{fig:map_PS}.
-Inside the nanoparticle, the elastic modulus is significantly larger, corresponding to the typical values for SiO$_2$.
-It is, however, remarkable that the elastic modulus of polystyrene surrounding the nanoparticle is also noticeably larger than the corresponding bulk value.
+Figure~\ref{fig:map_PS}(d--f) shows the elastic modulus $M(\mathbf{r})$ obtained for polystyrene with an embedded nanoparticle.
+Far from the nanoparticle, one observes fluctuations of the elastic modulus $M(\mathbf{r})$ similarly as for bulk polystyrene, see Fig.~\ref{fig:map_PS}(a--c).
+Inside the nanoparticle, the elastic modulus is significantly larger, $M=70$--$100$ GPa, corresponding to the typical values for SiO$_2$ \cite{Deschamps-2014, Mavko-1995} (see the \hyperref[sm]{Supplemental Material} for more details).
+It is, however, remarkable that the elastic modulus of polystyrene surrounding the nanoparticle is noticeably larger than the corresponding bulk value.
 The relative elastic modulus of polystyrene and the SiO$_2$ nanoparticle are analyzed in Fig.~\ref{fig:MR} as a function of distance from the nanoparticle center.
 A 10\% enhancement of the elastic modulus is observed for distances up to 1~nm from the nanoparticle surface.
 This result is not significantly influenced by the smoothing length scale $w$, as evidenced in the inset to Fig.~\ref{fig:MR}, which indicates that the observed enhancement of elastic modulus is not related to the smoothing of density fluctuations.
 Such elastic behavior is consistent with the description obtained from the three-phase model of the nanocomposite~\cite{Odegard-2005}, however, it is important to discuss the nature of the enhanced elastic properties around the nanoparticle.